rubixchain/learn/content/node-setup.md

 weight: 1
 ---

+Nodes in Rubix mine token by utilizing credits earned by validating transactions in the network.

+When a new node joins the network, it will have 0 credits and 0 tokens to start with.
+Over time common pool will pick the node to validate transactions comming to the network.
+For every transaction that is validated, the node will earn 1 credit.
+Credits are non transferable and are only used to mine a new RBT token.

+Number of credits required by a node to mine a token is determined by the current level of the network.
+For example, if the network is at level 3, a node will need 32 credits to mine a token.
+If the network is at level 4, a node will need 64 credits to mine a token.
+Credit required to mine a token doubles every time the network level increases.

+To know more about level and credits, please read the [Whitepaper](https://github.com/rubixchain/rubixnetwork/blob/master/RubiX_WhitePaper_R1.7.pdf).

 # Prerequisites

 Any computer or personal laptop with 8GB of RAM and a decent internet connection can seamlessly run Rubix for token transfers / become validator / mining.